 Second, we develop an approach based on M2SLS that allows high-frequency variation in wind direction to be used as an instrument for high-frequency air pollution in estimating its causal effect on low-frequency outcomes.
 There are two approaches to using wind direction as an instrument.
-One approach is to use dominant wind direction alone without measures of non-local pollution sources (Deryugina et al., 2019; Freeman et al., 2019; Herrnstadt et al., 2019; Anderson, 2020).
-This is convenient because the instrument is valid without the need to measure nonlocal pollution.
-The downside, as Deryugina et al. (2019) points out, is that the monitoring stations that measure local pollution must be geographically dense enough to avoid measurement error and confounding effects from local pollution sources.6 The second approach combines wind direction with the extra identification from non-local pollution.
-The advantage of this is that it is not confounded by local sources of pollution and can be used in the absence of a dense network of local monitoring stations.
+One approach uses dominant wind direction alone without measures of non-local pollution sources (Deryugina et al., 2019; Freeman et al., 2019; Herrnstadt et al., 2019; Anderson, 2020).
+This is convenient because the instrument is valid without the need to measure non-local pollution.
+The downside, as Deryugina et al. (2019) points out, is that the monitoring stations that measure local pollution must be geographically dense enough to avoid measurement error and confounding effects from local pollution sources.6 The second approach combines wind direction with the extra identification from nonlocal pollution.
+The advantage of this is that it is not confounded by local pollution sources and can be used in the absence of a dense network of local monitoring stations.
 The downside is that non-local pollution sources must be measured and must be orthogonal to local sources.
-Previous papers that use this approach (Schlenker and Walker, 2016; Rangel and Vogel, 2019)7 use discrete, exogenous events that shift non-local pollution.
-Our paper takes this approach but extends it to use a continuous measure of non-local pollution and allow for the instrument to be of higher frequency than the endogenous variable.
+Previous papers that use this approach (Schlenker and Walker, 2016; Rangel and Vogel, 2019) use discrete, exogenous events that shift non-local pollution.
+Our paper adapts this approach to use a continuous measure of non-local pollution and allows for the instrument to be of higher frequency than the endogenous variable.